 The meetings will be conducted as an open discussion among members.
 Discussion will focus on the programs and activities identified in 440-CPM, Part 501, Subpart A, Section 501.0C.
-The following guidelines will govern meeting discussions.
+The following guidelines will govern meeting discussions:

-- The State Conservationist or designee will lead the discussion. - Only one person may speak at a time in an open forum. - The State Conservationist or designee is responsible for recognizing speakers. - State Technical Committees are advisory in nature and all reasonable recommendations are considered. - Members may be polled, but voting on issues is not appropriate. - The State Conservationist, in consultation with those members present, may establish time limits for discussion on individual agenda items. - The State Conservationist will defer those agenda items not covered because of time limits to another time.
+- The State Conservationist or his or her designee will lead the discussion. - Only one person may speak at a time in an open forum. - The State Conservationist or his or her designee is responsible for recognizing speakers. - State Technical Committees are advisory in nature and all reasonable recommendations are considered. - Members may be polled but voting on issues is not appropriate. - The State Conservationist, in consultation with those members present, may establish time limits for discussion on individual agenda items. - The State Conservationist will defer those agenda items not covered because of time limits to another time.

-Record of Meetings and Meeting Minutes
+Record of Meetings and Meeting Notes

-- Summaries for all STAC meetings will be available within 30 calendar days of the committee meeting and distributed to committee members. - The summaries will be filed at the NRCS State Office and posted to the Minnesota NRCS website.
+- Summaries for all STAC meetings will be available within 30 calendar days of the committee meeting and distributed to committee members. - The summaries will be filed at the NRCS State office and posted to the MN NRCS Web site: Minnesota State Technical Advisory Committee